Supports relaxation and comfortable qi flow through the neck and head.∞

 Traditionally used to move blocked qi or energy in the neck and head causing discomfort. ∞

-We’ve added four additional herbs to the Classical base formula to focus its effects on easing the symptoms of Shao Yang disorder in the upper body.
+We’ve added four additional herbs to the Classical base formula to focus its effects on easing the symptoms in the upper body.
 Specifically, targeted herbs guide this formulas action to first moving the stagnation in the upper Gallbladder channel that tends to create head pain while also treating the underlying imbalance over time.
 For many people, a headache can be the first symptom of a larger imbalance beginning in the Shao Yang layer of the body.
 Even in the absence of other symptoms, if you notice a headache or shadow of a migraine creeping in, this formula can be used to support the body’s ability to rebalance before it gets you down.

 Base formula: Xiao Chai Hu Tang (Minor Bupleurum Decoction)

 Ingredients*: Chai Hu, Huang Qin, Ren Shen, Ban Xia, Sheng Jiang, Zhi Gan Cao, Da Zao (Chinese thoroughwax root, Baikal skullcap root, pinellia rhizome, fresh ginger root, honey stir-fried licorice root, jujube fruit)

 Additional, symptomatic herbs: Chuan Xiong, Gou Teng, Jiang Can, Bai fu zi (Chinese lovage root, gambir root, bombycis, typhonium tuber)

 Classical Source Text: Shang Han Lun (Treatise on Cold Damage)

 Additional ingredients: Filtered water, Non-GMO cane sugar alcohol